theOther-Paul/TripleX/README.md

 # TripleX
 This is a simple console game made with c++.

-This repo exists as a first repo created in order for me to test things out and play with GITHUB
+This repo exists as a first repo created in order for me to test things out and play with GITHUB and also to remind myself how cpp works